-History and physical examination are of crucial importance when it comes to assess the probability of different causes of chest pain and determine the need for further testing.
+History and physical examination are of crucial importance when determining the cause of chest pain.

-The character or quality of the pain is important.
-Chest pain may be only a vague discomfort, or it may be sharp, ripping, tearing, or a feeling of pressure, fullness or tightness in the chest.
+The character or quality of pain is essential.
+Sometimes, there may be only a vague discomfort.
+In other cases, the pain may be sharp, ripping or tearing, or just a feeling of pressure, fullness, or tightness in the chest.

-Knowing the onset of pain is helpful.
+In addition, knowing the onset of pain is helpful.
 An abrupt onset may suggest pneumothorax and aortic dissection.
-Chest pain that lasts only for a few seconds or pain that is consistent over weeks to months is not due to coronary artery disease (2).

 Cardiac Causes – Heart Conditions Causing Chest Pain

-Patients with ACS typically experience pressure, fullness or tightness in the chest.
+ACS covers a range of conditions associated with a sudden obstruction of blood flow in a coronary artery.
+Patients with ACS typically experience pressure, fullness, or tightness in the chest.
 Sometimes there is searing pain that may radiate to the back, neck, jaw, shoulders, and arms, particularly the left arm.

 2. Angina Pectoris

-The term angina pectoris or angina is used to describe chest pain or discomfort, often felt like a pressure or a squeezing sensation in the chest.
-The pain may radiate to the shoulders, arms, neck, jaw or the back region between the shoulder blades.
+Angina pectoris is often described as a pressure or a squeezing sensation in the chest.
+The discomfort may radiate to the shoulders, arms, neck, jaw, or the back region between the shoulder blades.

 Angina pectoris is not a disease.
-It is a symptom, usually caused by inadequate blood flow in a coronary artery resulting in insufficient supply of oxygen-rich blood to an area of the heart muscle.
+It is a symptom usually caused by inadequate blood flow in a coronary artery.
 Hence, in most cases, angina reflects underlying coronary artery disease (3).

 Typically, a patient with angina will experience no symptoms at rest.
 However, during exercise, the oxygen demands of the heart muscle will increase.
-If blood supply in a coronary artery is limited, usually because of an atherosclerotic plaque, angina will occur.
-If the patient stops exercising, oxygen supply will again meet demands, and angina will resolve.
+If blood supply in a coronary artery is limited, usually because of blockage in a coronary artery, angina will occur.
+If the patient stops exercising, the oxygen supply will again meet demands, and angina will resolve.

 3. Aortic Dissection

-Pericarditis is an inflammation (swelling) of the pericardium, a thin membrane or sac surrounding the heart.
-In most cases, no specific cause is identified, although a viral infection usually presumed to be responsible.
+Pericarditis is an inflammation (swelling) of the pericardium.
+The pericardium is a thin membrane or sac surrounding the heart.

 The pain of pericarditis typically worsens when lying down or breathing in (pleuritic pain).
-It may often get better when sitting up and leaning forward.
+Moreover, it may often get better when sitting up and leaning forward.

 Symptoms usually resolve within a week.
-However, some patients experience recurring pericarditis or chronic pericarditis where symptoms last longer than three months.
+However, some patients experience recurring symptoms lasting longer than three months.

 5. Stress Cardiomyopathy (Takotsubo)

-The disorder is characterized by a severely decreased contraction of a part of the heart muscle.
-This may sometimes lead to heart failure, irregularities of heart rhythm and shock.
+Stress cardiomyopathy is also characterized by a severely decreased contraction of a part of the heart muscle.

-Although the function of the heart muscle may be severely affected during the initial phase, recovery is usually complete.
+However, although the heart muscle’s function may be severely affected during the initial phase, recovery is usually complete.